 Even if evolutionary arguments can be met, however, psychological egoism faces the problems noted earlier.
 In response, the psychological egoist might move to what Gregory Kavka (1986, 64–80) calls “predominant egoism:” we act unselfishly only rarely, and then typically where the sacrifice is small and the gain to others is large or where those benefiting are friends, family, or favorite causes.
 Predominant egoism is not troubled by the soldier counter-example, since it allows exceptions; it is not trivial; and it seems empirically plausible.
 (For other weakened positions, see LaFollette 1988 and Mercer 2001.)

 Ethical egoism claims that it is necessary and sufficient for an action to be morally right that it maximize one's self-interest.
 (There are possibilities other than maximization.
 One might, for example, claim that one ought to achieve a certain level of welfare, but that there is no requirement to achieve more.
 Ethical egoism might also apply to things other than acts, such as rules or character traits.
-Since these variants are uncommon, and the arguments for and against them are largely the same as those concerning the standard version, I set them aside.)
+Since these variants are uncommon, and the arguments for and against them are largely the same as those concerning the standard version, we set them aside.)